doverara/cmse492_project/README.md

 # Designing a Scalable Data Pipeline for Cyber Threat Detection

-This project focuses on building a scalable data pipeline capable of detecting cyber threats in real time by leveraging machine learning and network traffic analytics.
-The goal is to design an end-to-end workflow that ingests, preprocesses, and analyzes network data to identify patterns of anomalous or malicious activity.
+This project focuses on building a scalable end to end data pipeline for real time cyber threat detection using machine learning and network traffic analytics.
+The goal is to process raw network flow data, engineer meaningful features, and apply supervised learning models to identify patterns associated with anomalous or malicious activity.

-In this initial phase, the project repository is being structured and the development environment is being configured.
-Future stages will involve data acquisition, preprocessing, model experimentation, and performance evaluation on simulated and real-world traffic datasets.
+The final pipeline includes data ingestion, preprocessing, feature engineering, exploratory analysis, and model training using Logistic Regression, Random Forest, and a Feedforward Neural Network.
+Random Forest achieved the strongest performance across accuracy, recall, and AUC-ROC, making it the most effective model for intrusion detection in this dataset.

+Due to the size of the CICIDS-2017 dataset, only a small sample file is included in this repository; the full dataset must be downloaded separately.
+All figures, scripts, preprocessing steps, and notebook workflows are provided to ensure reproducibility of results.

 ## Directory Structure